dr-leo/pandaSDMX/doc/usage.rst

 Data providers which support SDMXML offer data sets in two distinct formats:

-* generic data sets: These are self-explanatory but tend to be not so memory efficient.
+* generic data sets: These are self-contained but not memory-efficient.
-  They are less suitable when requesting large data sets.
+  They are suitable for small to medium data sets, but less so for large ones.
-* Structure-specific data sets: This format is rather small but requires the datastructure definition (DSD) to be present.
+* Structure-specific data sets: This format is memory-efficient (typically about 60 per cent smaller than a generic data set) but it requires the datastructure definition (DSD) to interpret the XML file.
 The DSD must be downloaded prior to parsing the data set.
 However, as we shall see in the next section, the DSD can be provided by the caller to save an additional request.
-Structure-specific are recommended for large data sets.

 The intended data format is chosen by selecting the agency.
 For example, 'ECB' provides generic data sets, whereas 'ECB_S' provides structure-specific data sets.
 Hence, there are actually two agency IDs for ECB, ESTAT etc.